What Is a Market Maker?

 The speed and simplicity with which stocks are bought and sold can be taken for granted, especially in the era of app investing.
 It takes just a few taps to place an order with your brokerage firm, and depending on the type of order, it can be executed within seconds.
-A behind-the-scenes force helping these transactions execute so quickly is known as the market maker.
+Without market makers, however, trading would slow down significantly.

 Whenever an investment is bought or sold, there must be someone on the other end of the transaction.
 If you want to buy 100 shares of Disney, for example, you must find someone who wants to sell 100 shares of Disney.
 However, it's unlikely that you will immediately find someone who wants to sell the exact number of shares you want to buy.
 This is where market makers come in.